 we further examined the lectureships by gender and race/ethnicity status.
 Caucasian men and women

 accounted for 44.44% and 37.04% of the lectureships, respectively.
-Just 18.52% of lectureships were held 85 by non-Caucasian men while none were held by non-Caucasian women (Fig. 1D).
+Only 18.52% of lectureships were held 85 by non-Caucasian men while none were held by non-Caucasian women (Fig. 1D).

 86 Discussion

+[Add paragraph summarizing findings ] According to social role theory, this department is not adequately serving their non-Caucasian trainees.

 Several papers have investigated the representation of women at scientific conferences, however, we have